StuyPulse/StuyBots-Reloaded/Rafael/readme.md

 # Rafael Reloaded

-This is a complete recoding of Rafaek for the 2020 WPILib.
+This is a complete recoding of Rafael for the 2020 WPILib.